All Episodes

 What worried me more is the combination of that and the fact that so many large, unexpected comets are appearing in our solar system now.

-I want you guys to A, explain to me in a layman's terms what happened out there and why it was no coincidence that the comet and the solar flare were related and what is going on that all of these large objects would suddenly start coming into the inner solar system where they have not been before.
+I want you guys to, A, explain to me in layman's terms what happened out there and why it was no coincidence that the comet and the solar flare were related and what is going on that all of these large objects would suddenly start coming into the inner solar system where they have not been before.

-Meaning junk?
+Meaning junk.

 I mean more energy.